 Letting agents are a quick and easy way to way to find a suitable rental property in London.
 They work with many landlords and can help you with the paperwork needed to finalise a tenancy agreement.
 It’s sensible to approach a few letting agents to see what properties they have available.
 Let them know what budget you are working with and verify they are used to dealing with expats.

 Make sure your budget allows for the fees associated with renting a property in London.
-As well as a holding deposit and rental deposit, there might be other fees such as an inventory check and a fee for processing references.
+As well as a holding deposit and rental deposit, there might be other fees such as an inventory check and a fee for processing references during application process.
 Check all the paperwork you receive so you know what you’ll be charged at the beginning and end of the tenancy and what you responsibilities are as a tenant.

 Always work with a reputable agent when searching for rental properties in London.
 Be wary of dealing with landlords direct, via email and text message, as this is how scammers operate.

-If you want to book corporate apartments for business travel, contact the UpperKey today.
+If you want to book corporate apartments or need to know more, contact UpperKey today.